mdeguzis/SteamOS-Tools/README.md

 # SteamOS-Tools Usage / Installation
 ***

-Please make sure you have enabled desktop mode (Settings > Interface > Enable access to the Linux desktop), and aset your password for the dekstop user with `passwd`.
+Please make sure you have enabled desktop mode (Settings > Interface > Enable access to the Linux Desktop), and have set your password for the dekstop user with `passwd`.

 To clone this repository to your local computer, you will need the `git` software package to clone the repository.
 The command is included below in the first line below if you do not know it.
 Updating is very important for fixes and new features.